RMS Mauretania (1906): Retirement and scrapping

 Mauretania arrived at Rosyth in Fife in the early hours of 4 July 1935 during a half-gale, passing under Forth Bridge.
 She passed the entrance to the Metal Industries yards under the command of local pilots.
 A lone kilted piper, Piper Macgillivray of the Black Watch, was present at the quayside, playing Auld Lang Syne (a traditional farewell song) for the popular vessel.

 Mauretania had her last public inspection on 8 July, 20,000 attended on 7 July, a Sunday, with Metal Industries charging one shilling for adults and sixpence for children, raising £375 for charity.
 The access granted to visitors had to be severely limited, as souvenir hunters had broken into cabins to remove valuable fittings and panelling.

-Scrapping began shortly after and progressed quickly.
-She was cut up afloat in drydock, cut down almost to water level.
-She was then beached at the tidal basin at Metal Industries and her remaining structure was scrapped by June 1936.
+Scrapping commenced afloat in the drydock and was cut down almost to water level, then beached at the tidal basin at Metal Industries, where by June 1936, the remaining structure had been scrapped.

 To prevent a rival company using the name and to keep it available for a future Cunard White Star liner, arrangements were made for the Red Funnel Paddle Steamer Queen to be renamed Mauretania in the interim before the launch of the new in 1938, when the paddle steamer was renamed again to Corfe Castle, releasing the name.

 The demise of the beloved Mauretania was protested by many of her loyal passengers, including President Franklin D. Roosevelt, who wrote a private letter against the scrapping.